ostracod/ostracode-old/languageDocumentation/featureSystem.md

 ## Bundles and Factors

 A "bundle" is a data structure which can group several features together.
-When an object includes a bundle, the members of all features in the bundle belong to the object.
-Members may be selected from individual features by casting the object to a type.
+When an object includes a bundle, the fields of all features in the bundle belong to the object.
+Fields may be selected from individual features by casting the object to a type.
 The example below declares a bundle and creates an object which includes the bundle:

 ```
 const AddFive = (feature [
-    methods [
+    sharedFields [
-        addFive [
+        addFive [publicGet] = (method [
-            public
             args [num <numT>]
             returns <numT>
         ] {
             return (num + 5)
-        }
+        })
     ]
 ])

 const Nameable = (feature [
-    fields [
+    itemFields [
         name <strT> [public]
     ]
 ])